istio/istio.io/content/en/docs/ops/configuration/mesh/configuration-scoping/index.md

 Instead, each configuration is explicitly attached to the gateway, which mostly avoids this problem.

-However, [currently](https://github.com/istio/istio/issues/29131) part of the data plane configuration (a "cluster", in Envoy terms), is always sent for the entire cluster, even if its not referenced explicitly.
+However, [currently](https://github.com/istio/istio/issues/29131) part of the data plane configuration (a "cluster", in Envoy terms), is always sent for the entire cluster, even if it is not referenced explicitly.